Common topic

 Commercial carriers flying to New Zealand are subject to obligations under the Immigration Act 2009.
 Some of these obligations include:

-• to comply with APP boarding directives, and
+• To comply with APP boarding directives, and

-• to check people travelling to New Zealand hold the required documentation for immigration purposes.
+• To check people travelling to New Zealand hold the required documentation for immigration purposes.

 This prevents carriers from bringing people to New Zealand who may be excluded, considered ineligible to enter New Zealand or who may otherwise pose a threat to New Zealand.